 H: "Well, I believe I am just as good as most, and probably better than others.
 But no, I'm not hired as a consultant, nor do I speak as an expert, and I want to write a book...but haven't found the time.
 Can we talk about a book today?"

-H: "Well, like I shared, I've been doing this work for about 2 years.
+H: "Well, I've been doing this work for about 2 years.
 I feel like I do a great job, my clients tell me I do, and I deserve to charge a fee I am worth.
 But no, this is my first business and this is my first therapy role.
-BUT I have a lot of life experience. "
+BUT I have a lot of life experience.”

 H: "Yes, makes a lot of sense actually.
 Well, how I came up with my fee.
 Um.
 Hmmm..I'm not sure, LOL!
-I guess because I worked with a coach, then joined a coaching group, listened to a couple of podcast interviews, and I read a blog that said I should be charging that amount!
+I guess because I joined a coaching group, listened to a couple of podcast interviews, and I read a blog that said I should be charging that amount!
 And a bunch of therapists on Facebook all say that we should be charging a lot more money.
-And when I broached the topic of moving my fee down a bit, they all lectured me on why I should never do that.
+And when I shared that I wasn’t attracting or keeping clients, and was thinking of moving my fee down a bit, they all lectured me on why I should never do that.
 And most of them are new too!"

 M: "OK, makes total sense, we don't know what we don't know when we are new in business.
 I agree that historically therapists have undervalued themselves.
 The great news is that this has changed quite a bit in the last few years.
 You contacted me because you are having a hard time attracting and keeping clients.
-On the other hand, you share with me that clients don't stay in your practice even though you receive great feedback for the work that you do.
-This is really good news in a very real sense because no matter how skilled a person is with marketing or fee setting, if they are not skilled as a clinician and cannot connect with the client, then clients won't stay.
+You have also shared with me that clients don't stay in your practice even though you receive great feedback for the work that you do.
+This is good news in a very real sense because no matter how skilled a person is with marketing or fee setting, if they are not skilled as a clinician and cannot connect with the client, then clients won't stay.
 Clearly that is not the concern here with you.
 So, let me ask you this, what is the first thing that clients say when you share your fee?"